RosieDomenech/riskpulse/README.md

 ## What Is SecureCheck?

-SecureCheck is a **Personal Security Posture Dashboard** — a free Progressive Web App (PWA) that gives individuals and small organizations a simple, at-a-glance view of their security health.
+SecureCheck is a **Personal Security Posture Dashboard** -a free Progressive Web App (PWA) that gives individuals and small organizations a simple, at-a-glance view of their security health.

 Most cybersecurity tools are built for enterprises.
 They're complex, expensive, and overwhelming.
 SecureCheck is different: it's designed for **real people** who just want to know if they're exposed — without needing a security team to interpret the results.